gg582/incuspeed/README.md

 Also, there are many ready-made solutions, like AWS, GKE.
 For production use, one can use them.

 This project aims for **dumb, but prominent container works**.
-With this Mobile app and server set, you can manage it simpler.
+With this Desktop/Mobile app and server set, you can manage it simpler.

 #### Questions & Answers
 Q. How about monitoring metrics and logger of server?